 where $C_{j_4 j_3 j_2 j_1}$ is defined by (\ref{zzz11}), (\ref{zzz12}).
 Moreover, according to (\ref{zzz0})

 For pairwise different $i_1, i_2, i_3, i_4=1,\ldots,m$ from (\ref{zzz4}) we obtain

-Using Theorem 8 we can calculate exactly the left-hand side of (\ref{r7}) for any possible combinations of $i_1, i_2, i_3, i_4$.
-These relations were obtained in \cite{arxiv-3}, \cite{20}-\cite{20aaa}.
+Using Theorem 17, we can calculate exactly the left-hand side of (\ref{r7}) for any possible combinations of $i_1, i_2, i_3, i_4$.
+These relations were obtained in \cite{arxiv-3}, \cite{20}-\cite{12aa-afterxxx}.

-In Tables 3--5 we have the examples of exact values of the Fourier--Legendre coefficients (here and further the Fourier--Legendre coefficients have been calculated exactly using DERIVE (computer system of symbol transformations)).
+In Tables 3--5, we have some examples of exact values of the Fourier--Legendre coefficients (here and further the Fourier--Legendre coefficients have been calculated exactly using DERIVE (computer algebra system)).
+Note that in \cite{Kuz-Kuz}, \cite{Mikh-1} the database with 270,000 exactly calculated Fourier--Legendre coefficients was described.
+This database was used in the software package, which is written in the Python programming language for the implementation of the numerical schemes (\ref{al1})-(\ref{al5}), (\ref{al1x})-(\ref{al5x}).

 Assume that $q_1=6$.
-Calculating the value of expression (\ref{39}) for $q_1=6,$ $i_1\ne i_2,$ $i_1\ne i_3,$ $i_3\ne i_2$ we obtain
+Calculating the value of expression (\ref{39}) for $q_1=6,$ $i_1\ne i_2,$ $i_1\ne i_3,$ $i_3\ne i_2,$ we obtain

 Let us choose, for example, $q_2=2.$ In the case of pairwise different $i_1, i_2, i_3, i_4$ we have from (\ref{r7}) the following approximate equality

 Let us analyze the approximations